 AMY GOODMAN: Well, it is really an honor to be here as you launch this book.
 Eve, talk about what prompted you to do this extremely unusual book, act.
 I mean, what you must have gone through to write this.

-But I was thinking in all of this time, particularly in this recent, when have we heard a man who has been accused come forward and make a thorough, deep, authentic accounting and apology for his deeds?
-And not only could I not think of one example, but I went back in thousands of years of patriarchy and think, when have I ever read that happened?
-When has a man ever come forward and—and I mean an apology, where you detail an account of the harms you have done and the actions you have taken, were you go inside the feelings, the hearts, the body of your victim to try to experience what she felt.
-Where you take full accountability for your actions and you evidence, through that, a process of self interrogation, which means you could not possibly do that act again.
+But I was thinking, in all this time, particularly in this recent: When have we heard a man who has been accused come forward and make a thorough, deep, authentic accounting and apology for his deeds?
+And not only could I not think of one example, but I went back in thousands of years of patriarchy, and think: When have I ever read that happen?
+When has a man ever come forward and—and I mean an apology, where you detail an account of the harms you have done and the actions you have taken, where you go inside the feelings, the heart, the body of your victim to try to experience what she felt, where you take full accountability for your actions, and you evidence, through that, a process of self-interrogation, which means you could not possibly do that act again.

-We have seen a few men come forward who have spoken out about being called out, but they seem to be more kind of self-piteous rants about the loss of jobs or the loss of face.
-And then I thought to myself, well, I have been waiting 60 years for an apology from my father who died 31 years ago.
+We’ve seen a few men come forward who have spoken out about being called out, but they seem to be more kind of self-piteous rants about the loss of jobs or the loss of face.
+And then I thought to myself, well, I’ve been waiting 60 years for an apology from my father, who died 31 years ago.
 Maybe I could write the apology I need to hear, to write the words that I need in order to get free, and possibly that could be a blueprint for what we could begin in our movement as the next stage of reckoning.

 Because we can only call out men—like punishment is such a weird thing, right?
-It curtails behavior momentarily, but it doesn’t necessarily educate or transform people so that they will not repeat the behavior again.
-We have to move to the next level where we create a pathway and we create an impetus and men are catalyzed to begin to make deep and thorough accountings, and look at themselves and say, “What about my childhood brought me here?
+It curtails behavior momentarily, but it doesn’t necessarily educate or transform people so that they will not repeat that behavior again.
+We have to move to the next level, where we create a pathway and we create an impetus, and men are catalyzed to begin to make deep and thorough accountings and look at themselves and say, “What about my childhood brought me here?
 What about toxic, racist patriarchy brought me here?
 What in my own history do I have to go back and re-examine and look at?
 And how do I make amends so that my victim or the person I have harmed can be released from this story and move on?”
 That was the basic premise.

 But I will say something.
 You know, for so many years my father was this monolithic monster to me, right?
 And yet I was in a kind of paradigmatic vice with him, right?
 I was still victim to his perpetrator.
-My whole life has been framed by that paradigm, right?
-All my work.
-My writing has been framed.
-So my refusal to really know my father kept me in that paradigm because he remained monolithic monster to my victim.
+Even my whole life has been framed by that paradigm, right?
+All my work, my writing has been framed.
+So, my refusal to really know my father kept me in that paradigm, because he remained monolithic monster to my victim.

-The process of entering my father, or should I say letting my father enter me—because I do feel to a large degree he was very present through the writing of this book—I feel like I went into a strange trance state for four months, where I felt he was present with me and talking to me.
+The process of entering my father—or, should I say, letting my father enter me, because I do feel, to a large degree, he was very present through the writing of this book—I feel like I went into a strange trance state for four months, where I felt he was present with me and talking to me.
 I don’t even know some of the language that he wrote in this book.
 It’s not my words.
 It’s not my voice.
-Learning about my father’s story, where he came from, the steps in his own childhood, and his own patriarchal upbringing, and his own abusive upbringing that led him to become the person—were profoundly healing for me.
+Learning about my father’s story, where he came from, the steps in his own childhood, in his own patriarchal upbringing, in his own abusive upbringing, that led him to become the person—were profoundly healing for me.

 Because I think most survivors are caught in the why.
 Right?
-Whether you have survived racial abuse or gender abuse or—you are caught in, “Why?”
-Why would someone beat me up because of the color of my skin?
+Whether you have survived racial abuse or gender abuse or—you’re caught in why: Why would someone beat me up because of the color of my skin?
 Why would my own father—why would my own father try to kill his daughter?
 Why?
 Why?
-And doing this book, I began to unpack the why.
-It was like, oh, this happened to my father, and this.
+And doing this book, in doing, I began to unpack the why.
+It was like, “Oh, this happened to my father, and this.”
 That isn’t justification; it’s explanation.
-And I think there is a big difference between justification and explanation.
+And I think there’s a big difference between justification and explanation.
 I think when you deepen—Emma Goldman once said, “We can’t forgive people until we understand people.”
 And I think that gave me a pathway to begin to say, “Oh.”
-Now, that didn’t mean it wasn’t incredibly painful to go into my father and learn about my father and feel his pain, because for so long, I didn’t want to.
+Now, that didn’t mean it wasn’t incredibly painful to go into my father and learn about my father and feel his pain, because for so long I didn’t want to.

-AMY GOODMAN: So this started when you were like five years old?
+AMY GOODMAN: So this started when you were like 5 years old?

 AMY GOODMAN: And how did you recall these memories?

-EVE ENSLER: Like I said, I have known pieces of my story.
+EVE ENSLER: It was, like I said—I mean, I have known pieces of my story.
 I have never allowed myself to really put it all down, to just go, “Here is what happened.”
-And I think in writing the book, because I was writing it from my father’s point of view, I suddenly had memories that I had never had before.
-Because he was the carrier of the memories.
+And I think, in writing the book, because I was writing it from my father’s point of view, I suddenly had memories that I had never had before, because he was the carrier of the memories.
 Do you know what I mean?